-Qualifiers may be based on the three levels of assurance defined by the European Regulation No 910/2014 on electronic identification and trust services for electronic transactions:
+- 659 Qualifiers may be based on the three levels of assurance defined by the European - Regulation No 910/2014 on electronic identification and trust services for electronic - 661 transactions:

-- Low: How degree of confidence.

-- Substantial: Substantial degree of confidence.

-- High: High degree of confidence.

-Qualifiers may be based on levels of assurance defined in the NIST Special Publication 800-63 Digital Identity Guidelines:

-- Identity Assurance Level (IAL): Refers to the identity assurance processes. - Authenticator Assurance Level (AAL): Refers to the credential verification process. - Federation Assurance Level (FAL): Refers to the strength of an assertion in a federated environment, used to communicate credential assurance and identity attribute information (if applicable) to a relying party.
+- Low: How degree of confidence. - Substantial: Substantial degree of confidence. - High: High degree of confidence. - Qualifiers may be based on levels of assurance defined in the NIST Special Publication 800-63 Digital Identity Guidelines: - Identity Assurance Level (IAL): Refers to the identity proofing level. - Authenticator Assurance Level (AAL): Refers to the authentication process. - Federation Assurance Level (FAL): Refers to the strength of an assertion in a federated environment, used to communicate authentication and attribute information (if applicable) to a relying party.